 Evidence of award of a bachelor's degree or its equivalent (prior to matriculation) from a recognized institution, demonstrated academic excellence, and evidence of preparation in their chosen field sufficient to ensure successful graduate study; and

-For international applicants, satisfactory scores on the Test of English as a Foreign Language (TOEFL).
+For international applicants, satisfactory scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 No applicant is automatically admitted.
 All applications are reviewed by a faculty committee to ensure that those admitted can succeed in the program.
 Applicants who are selected for admission will be conditionally admitted into the degree program and must pass two OMS CS foundational courses with a grade of B or better within a year from when they matriculate to be fully admitted.